Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServiceAppRoleAssignment.md

 ```

 ### -ObjectId
-Specifies the ID of a service principal in Azure AD.
+Specifies the Id of the client service principal to which you are assigning the app role.

 ```yaml
 Type: String